 AEDs have been around for more than 20 years now.
 Many older AEDs are still in service and capable of saving lives.
 However, as it is with any technology, advances occur which makes older devices less effective, less efficient, and less desirable than the newer models.
+While the cost of new AEDs may seem prohibitive, the benefits often outweigh the expense.
 There are several reasons to consider upgrading from an older model AED to a newer device.

 AED manufacturers, when designing new AEDs, incorporate the latest advances in new technologies, thus improving their products and developing new devices with enhanced capabilities.
 Older AEDs, while still able to perform their function, need to be phased out at the end of their useful life.
 Calculating the AED’s useful life involves multiple pieces of information, including the items below.